Worldwide pricing on sawlogs and pulpwood.

 The digitized successor to Wood Resource Quarterly from Wood Resources International

 WoodMarket Prices is a convenient, one-stop repository for the datasets and analytical tools imperative for success in the forest supply chain.
-This new product includes price and trade data and trending market commentary on critical industry developments.
+The online platform includes price and trade data and trending market commentary on critical industry developments.

 This crucial data can be visualized and analyzed based on your exact needs.
 You can save custom search filters, download datasets and customized images, and print charts and graphs.